julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Was that Wikipedia, or Tinder?

 **Mia:**
 Right?
-And then Jucy Lucy, with the cheese baked in — that’s me, I’m Lucy… Turkey Devonshire, Veggie Burger…
+And then Juicy Lucy, with the cheese baked in — that’s me, I’m Lucy… Turkey Devonshire, Veggie Burger…

 **Josie:**